 What does this mean for your business?

-It’s simple: your site needs to be mobile-friendly.
+It’s simple: mobile friendliness is a part of the SEO picture, and so your site needs to be mobile-friendly.
 If it will affect how visible your company is to potential customers, there is absolutely no reason not to invest in a mobile-friendly website in this digital age.

 For most websites, it won’t necessarily be a huge investment.
 In the past, we’ve been able to tweak existing websites to be more mobile-friendly for just a few hundred bucks.
 That price could vary depending on how well your site was built beforehand and how large it is.